 Your first meeting is also an ideal opportunity to tell the client more about your own work.
 Explain your methods, and let the client know what you can do for them, as well as what you can't.
 Tell them what you expect from them in terms of communication and cooperation.
 The goal should be to make sure you, the client, and any important members of your teams are on the same page about the projects and goals you'll be working on together.

 Create or review any timelines, milestones, and deadlines you'll need for the projects you're working on.
 Make sure you and the client both understand how you're going to measure success.
 Discuss which KPIs are most important to the client, and build a game plan you're both comfortable with.

-AgencyAnalytics offers custom client dashboards to keep clients up-to-date on KPIs
+AgencyAnalytics offers custom marketing dashboards to keep clients up-to-date on KPIs

 Discussing business is important, but don't forget to be friendly, too.
 Build as much rapport with the client as you can during this first meeting.
 If they leave feeling like the meeting went well, they'll be more likely to communicate with you later if they need something or have questions.

 Onboarding isn't just about the client -- it's also about your team.
 Make sure everyone on your team is filled in on the new client, including relevant details about their business and which projects you'll be working on for them.
 Everyone needs to understand what is expected of them and when.

 Hold a brainstorming session with anyone who's going to be involved in the new client's projects.
 Come up with as many ideas as you can for how you'll help this client achieve their goals.
 You and your team will get valuable inspiration, and your team will gain a better understanding of the client's business.